Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The RED Brick software image is stored on a Micro SD-Card.
-It is a modified `Debian <http://www.debian.org/>`__ image and available in two different versions.
-The ''full'' and the ''fast'' image.
+It is a modified `Debian <http://www.debian.org/>`__ image and available in two different
+versions: The ''full'' and the ''fast'' image.
 Both images support the execution of your code and come with the full suite of Tinkerforge libraries.